RedisLabs/redislabs-docs/content/rs/references/metrics/auto-tiering.md

 Percent of keys whose values are stored in RAM.
 A low percentage alert means most of the RAM is used for holding keys and not much RAM is available for values.
-This can be due to high number of small keys, large keys.
-Insetering more keys might cause the DB to reach OOM error.
+This can be due to a high number of small keys or a few large keys.
+Inserting more keys might cause the database to run out of memory.
 If the % is low for a subset of the DB's shards, it might also indicate an unbalanced databases in terms of keys<>slots.

 **Components measured**: Database and Shard